nigelteosw/lightweight-web-summarizer/README.md

 # lightweight-web-summarizer

-This is a client-side summarization tool built using Transformers.js and the Xenova/bart-large-cnn model.
+This is a client-side summarization tool built using Transformers.js and the Xenova/distilbart-cnn-6-6.
 It runs entirely in your browser, with no backend or server interaction.

 ## Features
 **Summarize long-form text using a powerful transformer model**